Davidnovarro/Party-Messaging/README.md

 - Persistent Alive connections.
 - Message sending/listening.
 - Queries: the request/response messaging style.
-- Message pipelining: the ability to write multiple messages and send them as one packet to reduce overhead.
+- Message batching: the ability to write multiple messages and send them as one packet to reduce overhead.
 - Tolerance for the differences in message declarations: the field in a message declaration can be renamed, removed or added and it will continue to be operational.
 - Nested values in messages.
 - Prevent connection from message spamming.